 - Very sharp razor blade or craft knife

 Here is my finished piece.
 Isn’t he cute?!
-Rob helped me with the colors a bit and I’m really happy, especially with that variegated floss beard!
+I’m really happy with the colors, especially with that variegated floss beard!

 Snag a wooden embroidery hoop in the correct size.